 3rd Arrondissement – Temple – Le Marais North

-This is one of those confusing situations I was telling you about, when an area or neighborhood encompasses more than one Arrondissment.
-In this case, Le Marais refers to both the 3rd and 4th Paris Arrondisements.
-This area is the second smallest arrondisement of Paris.
+This is one of those confusing situations I was telling you about when an area or neighborhood encompasses more than one Arrondissement.
+In this case, Le Marais refers to both the 3rd and 4th Paris Arrondissements.
+This area is the second smallest arrondissement of Paris.
 It is a beautiful and historic area, and home to some of the residences of French nobility from the 16-1700s.

 You can come to Le Marais for a pre-Revolutionary feel to Paris.
 They call it pre-Revolutionary because during the revolution, Napoleon intentionally widened many of the streets in Paris to prevent the resistance from creating barricades in the narrow Parisian alleyways.
 Thanksfully for us, he missed this section!
 You can enjoy wandering down the narrow, old roads in Le Marais.